- Contractor Resources

 Getting a mortgage as a contractor can be different from person to person.
 Everyone has different opinions and stories when it comes to trying to get a contractors mortgage – but what’s fact and what’s fiction?
-Working with our market-leading friends at CMME, we’ve put together this helpful FAQ page – to help you understand it all a little better.
+Working with our market-leading friends at CMME, we've put together this helpful contractor mortgage FAQ page - to help you understand it all a little better.

 For many years now, contractors have been able to arrange a mortgage that is based purely on their contract rate.
 Which means that you do not have to prove you have been working as a contractor for years, or provide year’s worth of accounts.
 CMME has negotiated specialist mortgage underwriting terms for contractors with a number of large High Street lenders, enabling them to arrange a mortgage based on the contract you have, rather than on the number of years you have been working as a contractor.
 The only evidence you will need to provide to support your application is a copy of your contract, some ID and your bank statements.